District magistrate: Nomenclature

-The different names of the office are a legacy of the varying administration systems in British India.
-While the powers exercised by the officer were mostly the same throughout the country, the preferred name often reflected his primary role in the particular province.
-In the Bengal Presidency, the post was called District Magistrate and Collector whereas in the Bombay Presidency and Central Provinces, it was known simply as the District Collector even though he was also the District Magistrate.
-In the Madras Presidency, it was often known simply as Collector.
+The nomenclature of the office of the district head is a legacy of the administrative practices of British India.
+Although the functions and powers of the officer were largely uniform across the country, the designation often reflected the primary responsibility associated with the office in a particular province.
+In the Bengal Presidency, the post was known as District Magistrate and Collector, whereas in the Bombay Presidency and the Central Provinces it was generally referred to as the District Collector, even though the officer also exercised magisterial powers.
+In the Madras Presidency, the office was more commonly styled simply as Collector.

-Law and order was an important subject in the United Provinces and the post continues to be known as the District Magistrate in present-day Uttar Pradesh.
-In non-regulation provinces like Punjab, Burma, Assam and Oudh, a simpler form of administration prevailed with many elements of the Criminal Procedure Code suspended and the DM functioning as the District and Sessions Judge as well.
-Here the post was known as Deputy Commissioner, due to these provinces having a Chief Commissioner who took the place of the usual Governor and High Court and exercised both executive and judicial functions.
+In the United Provinces, where the maintenance of law and order was regarded as the foremost duty, the designation District Magistrate came into use and continues in present-day Uttar Pradesh.
+In several non-regulation provinces such as Punjab, Burma, Assam and Oudh, a simplified system of administration was followed, with many provisions of the Criminal Procedure Code kept in abeyance.
+In these regions, the District Magistrate also functioned as the District and Sessions Judge, and the office came to be designated as the Deputy Commissioner.
+This usage arose because such provinces were administered by a Chief Commissioner, who combined the roles of Governor and High Court by exercising both executive and judicial authority.

-Post Independence, the different names have continued even though the role and powers of the DM are almost the same throughout India.
+After Independence, these different designations have continued, even though the responsibilities and powers of the office are substantially the same throughout India:

-Deputy Commissioner (DC)- In India, some states use the term "Deputy Commissioner" instead of "District Magistrate" to refer to the head of the district administration.
-These states are Karnataka, Assam, Meghalaya, Mizoram, Nagaland, Tripura, Jammu and Kashmir, Punjab, Haryana, Delhi,Himachal Pradesh, Jharkhand, Arunachal Pradesh, etc.
+Deputy Commissioner (DC): Used in states and union territories such as Karnataka, Assam, Meghalaya, Mizoram, Nagaland, Jammu and Kashmir, Punjab, Haryana, Delhi, Himachal Pradesh, Jharkhand and Arunachal Pradesh.